AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 To learn more about the Universal Editor, see these documents.

-* [Universal Editor Introduction](introduction.md) - Learn how the Universal Editor enables editing any aspect of any content in any implementation in order to deliver exceptional experiences, increase content velocity, and provide a state-of-the-art developer experience.
+* [Universal Editor Introduction](introduction.md) - Learn how the Universal Editor enables editing any aspect of any content in any implementation so you can deliver exceptional experiences, increase content velocity, and provide a state-of-the-art developer experience.
 * [Publishing Content with the Universal Editor](publishing.md) - Learn how the Universal Visual Editor publishes content and how your apps can handle the published content.
 * [Getting Started with the Universal Editor in AEM](getting-started.md) - Learn how to get access to the Universal Editor and how to start instrumenting your first AEM app to use it.
 * [Universal Editor Architecture](architecture.md) - Learn about the architecture of the Universal Editor and how data flows between its services and layers.